D-Pagey/pagey.dev/README.md

 - `yarn test` run the test suite
 - `yarn lint` to lint the project
 - `yarn storybook` run Storybook to see the component library

+#### To Do:

+- Build card component
+- Add checkboxes to checklist
+- Style tracker
+- Style checklist
+- Explain the pages a bit